705

 The design would severely reduce light, privacy, and airflow to the adjacent ADU.

-Zoning codes preclude a two-story structure in the middle 20% of the lot.
+Zoning codes precluded a two-story structure in the middle 20% of the lot.

 Based on average construction costs in our area, the design was too large for our budget.